 To eliminate PC Booster Pro potentially unwanted application our malware researchers recommend scanning your computer with Spyhunter.

-PC Booster Pro is similar to a number of other programs of this type, for example: Advance PC Solutions, Adroit System Care and mBytes System Care.
-Typically, these programs supposed to find and fix errors, clean unnecessary files and improve computer's performance in other ways.
-However, it is not recommended to trust programs that are distributed through download or installation setups of other software.
+PC Booster Pro is similar to a number of other programs of this type including, for example, Advance PC Solutions, Adroit System Care, and mBytes System Care.
+Typically, these programs supposedly find and fix errors, clean unnecessary files, and improve computer performance in other ways.
+You are advised not to trust programs that are distributed through download or installation setups of other software.

 How did potentially unwanted applications install on my computer?

-PC Booster Pro is advertised on its website and can be downloaded from there.
-However, most PUAs are downloaded and installed inadvertently.
-Typically, developers try to trick users into downloading and installing PUAs together with other, usually free software.
-PUAs usually are hidden in "Custom", "Advanced" and other similar settings of download or installation setups of other software.
-It does not mean that downloads or installations of unwanted applications cannot be avoided.
-They happen when people download and install programs without analyzing their setups/changing included settings.
+PC Booster Pro is advertised on its website from which it can be downloaded, however, most PUAs are downloaded and installed inadvertently.
+Typically, developers attempt to trick users into downloading and installing PUAs together with other, usually free, software.
+PUAs are hidden in "Custom", "Advanced" and other similar settings of the download or installation set-ups of other software.
+Despite this, download and installation of unwanted applications can be avoided by checking set-ups and changing the settings included.

 How to avoid installation of potentially unwanted applications?

-Use official websites and direct links to download any files or software.
-It is not recommended to use third party downloaders (or installers), software like eMule, torrent clients and other Peer-to-Peer networks, unofficial sites and so on.
-Furthermore, we recommend to install software properly: if there are any "Custom", "Advanced" and other similar settings, they should not be left unchecked without dismissing offers to download or install unwanted software.
-Intrusive ads (especially when displayed on shady pages) redirect people to potentially malicious websites or download unwanted apps.
-To stop a browser (or computer) from showing ads and opening dubious pages we recommend to uninstall all unwanted extensions, plug-ins or add-ons that are installed on a browser and programs of this type that are installed on the operating system.
+Use official websites and direct links to download files or software.
+Do not use third party downloaders (or installers), software such as eMule, torrent clients and other Peer-to-Peer networks, unofficial sites, and so on.
+Install software properly.
+Do not leave "Custom", "Advanced" and other similar settings unchecked and without dismissing offers to download or install unwanted software.
+Intrusive ads (especially when displayed on dubious pages) redirect people to potentially malicious websites or download unwanted apps.
+To stop the browser or computer from showing ads and opening dubious web pages, uninstall all unwanted extensions, plug-ins, and add-ons installed on the browser and programs of this type installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Appearance of PC Booster Pro (GIF):